awzuelsdorf/domovoi/README.md

 ## Assumptions ##

 This guide assumes you are installing this software on a Raspberry Pi Zero running the raspbian operating system.
+It also assumes you have a copy of the LITE IP-COUNTRY Database from IP2Location, available [here](https://lite.ip2location.com/database/db1-ip-country)

 ## Installation ##